networkoptix/web_packages/packages/webrtc-stream-manager/README.md

 The `connect` static method could accept either a `WebRtcUrlConfig` or `WebRtcUrlFactory` as the first argument.

-Using `WebRtcUrlConfig` is the recommended way to conect.
+Using `WebRtcUrlConfig` is the recommended way to connect since it allows the library to handle more complicated aspects of establishing a connection like choosing the right authentication method bases on vms version as well as working with the relay.
+The `WebRtcUrlFactory` method is deprecated and is only supported for backward compatibility.

 ### Example webRtcUrlConfig: